 One of the best ways to do this is to use searchable portfolio platforms that are relevant to your industry.

-Web designers should consider using PageCloud, which offers flexibility in design.
+Web designers should consider using PageCloud, which offers flexibility in design and other graphic software for freelancers.
 If you’re a photographer, try platforms like Squarespace which offers galleries and templates for showcasing your work.

 Are you a writer?
 Try making a website with a WordPress template that comes with easy customizations.
 The world is your oyster.